-Tier 6 talents focus on providing additional cleave and AoE damage.
+Tier 6 talents focus on providing additional burst and AoE tools.

-- Crashing Storm causes Crash Lightning to also leave an electrified zone on the ground for 6 seconds, dealing low Nature damage each second.
+- Crashing Storm causes Crash Lightning to also leave an electrified zone on the ground for 6 seconds, dealing low Nature damage to any target within it each second.

-- Sundering deals massive FlameStrike (Fire/Physical) damage in a line and incapacitates targets hit for 2 seconds.
-This has a 40-second cooldown and costs 20 Maelstrom.
+- Sundering is an active ability with a 40-second cooldown that deals massive "FlameStrike" (Fire/Physical) damage in a line and incapacitates targets hit for 2 seconds.

-Tier 7 talents enhance existing or grant additional burst windows.
+Tier 7 talents enhance existing burst windows, or grant new ones.

 - Elemental Spirits reduces the cooldown of Feral Spirit